Kale-Ko/kale-ko.github.io/index.md

-# Welcome
+# Hello

-You are probally in the wrong place, try looking [here](https://kaleko.ga/)
+You are most likley in the wrong place, try looking [here](https://kaleko.ga/) instead